wswebcreation/saucelabs-vusb-gui/README.md

 simple UI for the Sauce Labs VUSB solution would be a nice project to start with.

 ### Why is the source code not provided
-The source code will be provided in a few months.
+The source code will be provided with the next major `1.0.0` release

+### Cannot open Sauce vUSB app on Big Sur
+You may see a failure opening Sauce vUSB on Big Sur.
+This can be fixed by:

+- opening a terminal
+- run the following command:

+      xattr -rd com.apple.quarantine /Applications/SauceVusbClient.app

+Once done, this should let you open the Sauce vUSB GUI without any further issues.

 ### Cannot open Sauce vUSB app because it's "malicious software"
 When trying to open the application, you might get an error from Mac saying that you can't open this software because it's